carbaior/1151cycle/README.md

 ![The 1151 years cycle.](1151_cycle.png)

-Some 'newchronologers' find this preposterous, and think that *'is a completely ridiculous idea that such a cycle exists'*.
-*'So ridiculous'*, they don't even bother to go into it.

-*Others* have really checked its existence and decided to just remain silent about this, the reason being quite obvious.

 Was this cycle employed to mess with chronology in the middle ages is something that SHOULD AND MUST be explored.
 As for the 'why', an obvious reason suggests itself.

 A more than possible link of this cycle with the Gregorian Reform of 1582 was the subject of a research I had to put to a drastic end after much more urgent issue with historical chronology arised, (see https://github.com/carbaior/sescc)

-After a brief code clean up, this SIMPLE tool will be uploaded to this repository for anyone to check its 'ridiculousness'.
+After a brief code clean up, this SIMPLE tool will be uploaded to this repository.

 Meanwhile, an infographic of this phenomemon can be checked at: https://odysee.com/@CarlosBaiget:4/astronomical-proof-of-fomenko-and:0